spyking-circus/spyking-circus/docs_sphinx/code/config.rst

     * ``max_clusters`` This is the maximal number of cluster that you expect to see on a given electrode.
 For *in vitro* data, 10 seems to be a reasonable value.
 For *in vivo* data and dense probes, you should set it to 20-25
     * ``nb_repeats`` The number of passes performed by the algorithm to refine the density landscape
     * ``smart_search`` Control how different you want the collected spikes to be, on a given electrode.
 The more you increase this value, the more you'll discard spikes.
 If increased too much, you may not collect enough spikes, so 3 seems to be a good criteria.
 In fact, the code will suggest you to decrease this value if you are throwing away too many spikes
-    * ``sim_same_elec`` Control how similar clusters have to be in order to be merged, before fitting, in order to reduce overclustering.
+    * ``sim_same_elec`` Control how similar clusters have to be in order to be merged, before fitting, in order to reduce over clustering.
 The more you increase this value, the more you'll merge pairs of clusters.
 Again, 3 seems to be a good value.
     * ``make_plots`` By default, the code generates sanity plots of the clustering, one per electrode.

 Fitting